Rule 1: Information Representation

 If the RDBMS supports facilities allowing application programs to operate on a table a row at a time, then an application program using this type of database access is prevented from bypassing entity-integrity constraints that may be defined for the database.

 Rule 12: Integrity Rule

-Integrity constraints specify that a particular relational database must be definable in SQL and some other data sub-language.
-So, integrity constraints must be store in the catalogue but not in the application programs.
+Integrity constraints specifies that a particular relational database must be definable in SQL and some other data sub-language.